 On-page SEO refers to the content you create on your website and everything you do to optimize that content for search.

-You start with keyword research, which is where you search for keywords that you believe your target audience is inputting into search engines.
+You start with keyword research, where you search for keywords that you believe your target audience is inputting into search engines.